tdiesler/nessus-didcomm/docs/cli-feature-demo.md

 Started Camel endpoint on 192.168.0.10:8130
 ```

-As you can see, the starts an [Apache Camel](https://camel.apache.org) endpoint, and hence provides a plethora of routing
+As you can see, this starts an [Apache Camel](https://camel.apache.org) endpoint, and hence provides a plethora of routing
 transformation and other processing possibilities for incoming DIDComm messages.

 ### RFC0434: Out-of-Band Invitation